collabnix/kubelabs/Karpenter101/karpenter-upgrade.md

 Additionally, node disruption budgets have been introduced for the Karpenter node pools which allow you to specify how your node pools behave at different times of the day and week.
 To learn more about this, look into [fine tuning disruption budgets](./fine-tuning.md#fine-tuning-disruption-budgets).

 Once the changes are finished, we are finally ready to take the final step into the latest version of Karpenter.
+At the time of writing, it is v1.3.3:

 ```bash
 export KARPENTER_VERSION="1.3.3"